 This section discusses instantiations for SPHINCS+.
 SPHINCS+ can be viewed as a signature template.
-It is a way to build a signature scheme by instantiating the cryptographic function
+It is a way to build a signature scheme by instantiating the cryptographic function families used.
+We consider different ways to implement the cryptographic function families as different signature systems.
+Orthogonal to instantiating the cryptographic function families are parameter sets.
+Parameter sets assign specific values to the SPHINCS+ parameters described in Section 7.1 below.

 In this section, we first define the requirements on parameters and discuss existing trade-offs between security, sizes, and speed controlled by the different parameters.
 Then we propose 6 different parameter sets that match NIST security levels I, III, and V (2 parameter sets per security level).
 Afterwards we propose three different instantiations for the cryptographic function families of SPHINCS+.
 These instantiation are indeed three different signature schemes.
-We propose SPHINCS+-SHAKE256, SPHINCS+-SHA-256, and SPHINCS+-Haraka.
+We propose SPHINCS+-SHAKE, SPHINCS+-SHA2, and SPHINCS+-Haraka.
 The former two use the cryptographic hash functions defined in FIPS PUB 202, respectively FIPS PUB 180, to instantiate the cryptographic function families.
-The latter uses a new cryptographic (hash) function called Haraka, proposed in [11].
+The latter uses a new cryptographic (hash) function called Haraka, proposed in [14].